If you would like to advertise on Rockford Scanner, please email us at Advertise@RockfordScanner.com

 Why did you not make a posting about a story?
 We are not able to monitor the scanners 24/7.
 So we unfortunately do miss some stories.
 If you know any information on a story, feel free to contact us anytime with the information and we will post it for you.
 Also, If we were asked by someone involved in the article (can prove they are) to not make a posting or to remove a story, we will do so under certain circumstances.
 And on certain occasions we will not make a post, because of privacy, personal, or other reasons.

-Would you mind if I put a link on my website to your site http://RockfordScanner.com ?
+Would you mind if I put the Rockford Scanner website link onto my website ?

 We would very much appreciate it!
 Most of our fans find us by hearing about our website from other satisfied fans.

 Those 2 streets do not intersect?
 We post what we hear.
-If they do not intersect, then they were talking about the generalized area.
+If they do not intersect, then we are talking about the generalized area.
 We try to be as accurate as possible.
 If they do not intersect, then please let us know.

 Why do you not post all of the info. you hear on the scanner?
 We feel that it is best to not post certain things.
 Depending on the situation.
 Also, we all have personal lives and do not always monitor the scanner 24/7, so we do miss some stuff.
-If you know some information on something, feel free to email us as much information as possible at RockfordScanner@Gmail.com and we will post it.
+If you know some information on something, feel free to email us as much information as possible at RockfordScanner@Gmail.com .

 On occasion I might see an error?
-When we write the articles and make posts, we are listening to the scanner and getting as much accurate information as possible, while writing up the article, and we do make errors.
-(No one is perfect, especially when trying to multi-task) If yo do see any errors, we highly encourage you to contact us and let us know so we can correct it, thanks.
+When we write the articles and make posts, we are listening to the scanner and getting as much accurate information as possible, while writing up the article we do make errors.
+(No one is perfect, especially when trying to multi-task.
+We are human) If yo do see any errors, we highly encourage you to contact us and let us know so we can correct it, thanks.

 How do we get our information?
-Most of it comes from the scanner.
-We also get information from our fans, our media partners, and from the emergency departments involved.
+Most of it comes from the scanner and fans.
+We also get information from: Our fans (THANK YOU!!!) , our media partners, and from the emergency departments involved via press releases, etc….
 So we get it from various sources.
 So long story short, many different sources.